crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 # Part 4: Size of the event

 The next prompt helps us to decide on the size of the event ([step4-size](https://github.com/crypdick/LLM-gathering/blob/main/step4-size.md)).
-This is a bit silly to ask the LLM, since the prompt gives granular guidelines, but I am lazy so I asked it anyway.
-[The output](https://gist.github.com/crypdick/3fb461bb62238ad2559a497886f418c6) was way too verbose just to say "12 to 15".
+This is a bit silly to ask the LLM, but I am lazy so I asked it anyway.
+[The output](https://gist.github.com/crypdick/3fb461bb62238ad2559a497886f418c6) was extremely wordy, using 1954 characters just to say "12 to 15".

 ```markdown
 # Size of the event
 12 to 15 guests
 ```

-I am convinced OpenAI makes their LLMs excessively chatty, since they charge by the token.
+I am convinced OpenAI makes their LLMs excessively chatty, since they charge by the token...

 # Part 5: Invitation

 Finally, the fun part: the invitation.
 You can view the prompt [here](https://github.com/crypdick/LLM-gathering/blob/main/step5-invitation.md).
-I wasn't too happy with [the output](https://gist.github.com/crypdick/a2d0350b4a67eca79dcc60a49ac3aa9e), so I mixed it heavily with an invite I got from [a local event organizer](https://www.dylandavis.net/2023/09/salons-with-dylan/):
+I wasn't too happy with [the output](https://gist.github.com/crypdick/a2d0350b4a67eca79dcc60a49ac3aa9e), so I had to manually weave in content from the previous steps into the invitation.
+I also cheated and borrowed from an invite I got from [a local event organizer](https://www.dylandavis.net/2023/09/salons-with-dylan/):

     # A Feast of Stories with Richard

     ## Purpose

     These potlucks at my home are more than just coming together to eat.
-They are special gatherings designed to foster meaningful conversations over our most universal language: food.
-The goal is to create a space where an intimate group can truly connect, share, and learn from each other's stories and experiences.
-We also aim to promote well-being through healthy diets.
+They are special gatherings designed to foster new connections and meaningful conversations over our most universal language: food.
+The goal is to create a space where an intimate group can truly connect, share, and learn from each other through storytelling and cultural exchange around food.
+We also promote well-being through healthy food choices.

     ## Why This Gathering?
-    The intention behind these conversations is to curate a group that embodies traits like active listening, critical thinking, articulation, and vulnerability.
+    The intention behind these potlucks is to strengthen community bonds, improve cultural understanding, and make new friends.
+We curate groups that embody traits like active listening, vulnerability, cultural diversity, and sharing.
 It’s about creating a space where individuals can dive deep into conversations, bypassing the usual small talk.
-It's for curious souls, cultural explorers, and community builders.
+It's for curious souls, cultural explorers, community builders, and people who love trying new foods.

     ## What to Expect?

     - *A Safe Space*: The gathering is a judgment-free zone that promotes open-mindedness and respect.
     - *Dish stories*: Each dish should have special significance to the person who brings it.
 This could include a memory of a loved one, a travel story, sharing a cultural tradition, or a personal connection to the dish.
     - *Commitment*: Please RSVP only if you are *sure* you can attend.
 If you must cancel, please inform at least 48 hours in advance.
     - *Limited Seats*: To maintain deep engagement, the gathering is limited to 15 attendees.
 This isn’t about exclusivity but about ensuring a meaningful experience.
 Attendees are chosen through a randomized raffle based on RSVPs.
+    - *A Palate Adventure*: We encourage everyone to try every dish.
+If you have allergies or are a picky eater, this may not be the event for you.

     ## Rules